 5. Two words: Button Gwinnett.
 C'mon, do we even need to explain this one?!
 It's a rare enough feat to be the namesake county of someone who actually signed the Declaration of Independence.
 But … But … His first name was Button?
 Button?!
 How cool is that?
 Answer: So cool that "Hamilton" creator Lin Manuel Miranda and CBS late night host Stephen Colbert debuted their version of "Button!" aka "the next great American musical," back in December.
 See it on YouTube.

 6. Two more words: Box Lacrosse.
 Sure, you could go see the Atlanta Braves play right now.
 Or you could root for a local professional sports team, snicker.
 The Georgia Swarm is part of the National Lacrosse League, which plays its fast-paced games inside ice hockey rinks where the glass and rink boards remain (Sadly, they replace the ice with turf).
-The Swarm relocated here from Minnesota and plays at the Infinite Energy Center in Duluth.
-They’ve also made the playoffs for the first time since 2013 — on Friday night, they’ll play at New England in the East Division semifinals.
+The Swarm relocated here from Minnesota at the end of last season and plays at the Infinite Energy Center in Duluth.
+They've also made the playoffs for the first time since 2013 — on Friday night, they'll play at New England in the East Division semifinals.

 8. Someone already living in Gwinnett is a major, major celebrity.
 With apologies to Glenn Burns or the good folks over at the Weather Channel, the most famous weather prognosticator here is General Beauregard Lee.
 For years, the esteemed groundhog has been emerging on February 2nd to look for his shadow and signs of an early spring at the Yellow River Game Ranch in Lilburn.
 "Beau" has appeared on the Today Show, received honorary doctorates from several Georgia colleges and even had one of his claims rated "Mostly True" by the AJC's no-fools-suffered Politifact operation.